ashleybellas/SeaLevelExtrapolation_2024/README.md

 # SeaLevelExtrapolation_2024
-This repository contains the codes and input data to reproduce the results from the following paper:
+This repository contains the codes used to perform the extrapolations in the following paper:

 A.S.
 Bellas-Manley, R.S.
 Nerem, & B.D.
 Hamlington: Extrapolation of the Satellite Altimeter Record to Understand Regional Variations in Future Sea Level Change, JGR:Oceans, submitted

+For CSEOF-corrected MEaSUREs data, reach out to me personally (ashley.bellas@colorado.edu)

 ## User Manual